swamyhn/dsa3101-2220-04-airline/import_readme.txt

     - Under "Group or user names", click on "Edit" and then "Add".
     - Under "Enter the object names to select", type "Users" and select "Check names".
     - Click "OK" to close all dialog boxes.
+- Open the configuration file, my.ini, and set sql-mode="".
 - Login to mysql in terminal, SET GLOBAL local_infile = true;
 - Run import_to_mysql.py after making minor changes to the path in the script.